Apply now

 • state exam result or final grade in either Biology, Chemistry or Physics – highest result will be considered (Yields20% of the final score)

-• Interview (Yields 30% of the final score)
+• Entry test (Yields 30% of the final score)

 The maximum total score is 100 points.
 The application will be considered for the admissions ranking if a total score of 66 points or higher is achieved.
 Further information on assessing candidates’ academic performance and calculating admissions’ score.